8 Gig Worker Healthcare: Portable Benefits for a New Economy

 Others Tailors, tutors, skilled trades ~60+ million

 Each of these workers shares a common structural reality: their work is fragmented across multiple customers, households, and platforms.
-And that fragmentation is precisely why traditional employer-linked benefits don’t work for them.
+That fragmentation is precisely why traditional employer-linked benefits do not work for them.

 8.3 The Fundamental Problem: Fragmented Work, Absent Benefits